kamleshsahu/SSGI_EDRP/readme.md

-This Android Project is a MakeOver(A web scrapping project) of the official Attendence Monitoring System of the My College ->"Sri Sankara Technical Campus,Bhilai,Chattisgarh".
+<h3>This Android Project is a MakeOver(A web scrapping project) of the official Attendence Monitoring System of the My College ->"Sri Sankara Technical Campus,Bhilai,Chattisgarh".</h3>
 <br>
 The App has all below features:
 <br>